-Second, the School's mission clearly identifies that we have a tri-part purpose: to advance and employ systematic inquiry; to educate students for professional practice across many domains (community, individual, and group); and to prepare practitioners who lead efforts to enhance emotional, psychological, and social well-being-the very definition of the person-inenvironment framework.
+Second, the School's mission clearly identifies that we have a tri-part purpose: to advance and employ systematic inquiry; to educate students for professional practice across many domains (community, individual, group); and to prepare practitioners who lead efforts to enhance emotional, psychological, and social well being-the very definition of the person-in-environment framework identified in EPAS.

 II.
-The Bachelor of Social Work (BSW) Undergraduate Program
+The Master of Social Work (MSW) Program